VicenBayugar/weather-app/README.md

 ## How to set it up

+- Install Expo on your cell phone
-- Clone this repository
+- Open this [link](https://expo.dev/@vicenbayugar/weather-app?serviceType=classic&di) and scan the Qr code
-- In the project directory, run: npm i
-- In the project directory, run: npm run android
-- Important: you must have android studio installed and running the emulator to initialize the app

 ## Update

-This project is still in development

-_Last update: 05/02/2022._
+_Last update: 05/19/2022._